How do parents of a transgender child handle the transitional phase? One father describes his experience.

 When asked how Eric handled the overall process of Oliver’s transition he replies: “Very well, because it was the best and only healthy option available to us.
 Fortunately, the experts were fantastic.
 I think we were blessed with the strength in character our son always had.
 That was instrumental in him, not falling into depression.”

-If you or anyone you know feels affected by the issues raised in this article, visit Transgender Therapy UK to help find the right counselling.
+If you or anyone you know feels affected by the issues raised in this article, visit Transgender Therapy UK for help finding the right counselling.